 Is Your Data Safe?
-The Quantum Threat is Here! - YaNoticias
+The Quantum Threat is Here! - YANoticias

 1. Adopt Quantum-Resistant Cryptography: Implement cryptographic algorithms designed to withstand attacks from quantum computers.
 The National Institute of Standards and Technology (NIST) is actively developing standards for post-quantum cryptography, and businesses should stay informed and proactive about adopting these protocols.

-2. Implement a Zero-Trust Security Model: Emphasizing that no user or device should be automatically trusted, a zero-trust framework limits access based on stringent verification processes.
-Frequently monitoring for anomalies can significantly reduce the risk of unauthorized access.
+2. Implement a Zero-Trust Security Model: Emphasising that no user or device should be automatically trusted, a zero-trust framework limits access based on stringent verification processes.
+Frequently monitoring for anomalies can significantly reduce the risk of unauthorised access.

 3. Leverage Quantum AI for Enhanced Security: While quantum computing presents threats, it also offers opportunities.
 Quantum AI can process data and identify security threats more efficiently than classical AI, providing companies with better incident response strategies.